ZainRizvi/ZainRizvi.github.io/_drafts/deep-work-most-impactful-lessons.md

 # Ponder Productively

-1. Be Wary of Distractions and Looping
+## Be Wary of Distractions and Looping
-   * Distractions: thinking about other things besides the really important goal you have
+*Distractions:* thinking about other things besides the really important goal you have

-   * Looping: Going over the same problem again and again, rehashing old results without diving deeper into it
-     * When you notice the loop, catch yourself and shift your attention to the next step
+*Looping:* Going over the same problem again and again, rehashing old results without diving deeper into it.
+When you notice the loop, catch yourself and shift your attention to the next step

-2. Structure your Deep Thinking
+## Structure your Deep Thinking
+Many creatives know the pain of sitting in front of a black piece of paper and then thinking 'now what'?

+Come up with a fairly fixed forumla that you'll use to do your deep thinking.

-   * Example structure:
+Example structure:
 1. Carefully review the relevant **variables** for solving the problem (the things you can affect) and store them in memory
-     2. Define the **next-step** question you need to answer using those variables
-        * Now you have a specific target for your attention
+2. Define the **next-step** question you need to answer using those variables.
+Now you have a specific target for your attention
 3. **Focus** on your question and try to find an answer using the variables
 4. **Consolidate** your gains by reviewing clearly the answer you arrived at

 # Eliminate Activities that Don't Help your Goals